atomist/sdm-local/README.md

 The following ports are required:

-- `2866`: The default port for your Automation client
+- `2866`: The default port for your Automation client.
+By default ports 2866-2876 are regularly checked for running automation clients, so if you restrict your clients to these ports you do not need to configure anything.
 - `6660`: The default port for listening to all Atomist messages
-- [Port range above `10000`]: Used for routing messages back to command line.
+- [Port range above `10000`]: Atomist will find free ports for routing messages back to command line.
+These ports will be used only during command execution.

+> To start additional automation clients, increment the port by 1 for each after 2866.

 ## Roadmap